pingcap/docs/system-tables/system-table-metrics-schema.md

 ## Overview

-To illustrate how to use the monitoring table and how it works, take the `tidb_query_duration` monitoring table in `metrics_schema` as an example.
-The principles of other monitoring tables are similar to `tidb_query_duration`.
+Taking the `tidb_query_duration` monitoring table in `metrics_schema` as an example, this section illustrates how to use this monitoring table and how it works.
+The working principles of other monitoring tables are similar to `tidb_query_duration`.

 Query the information related to the `tidb_query_duration` table on `information_schema.metrics_tables`: